fabianofrank/portfolio/README.md

 # Portfolio

-This is the second project submission Micronauts will send to code review.
-It is a Porfolio chosen among Figma's templates made available by Microverse.

 This project consists in following the basic Github Flow by using Pull Requests to adress issues regarding issues that might came up.

-This Portfolio Project strengthens HTML semantics when related to the CSS Box Model and Flexbox.
+This Portfolio Project strengthens HTML and CSS skills by demanding a proper use of HTML semantics and their relational use of Box Models, Flexboxes and Grid.

+Disclaimer: This is the second project submission Micronauts will send to code review at Microverse.
+This is a Porfolio made inspired by the Figma's templates made available by Microverse.

 ## Built With